Sitecore-Hackathon/2018-Fast-Turtles/documentation/README.md

 Please provide a video highlighing your Hackathon module submission and provide a link to the video.
 Either a [direct link](C:\Users\apr.BRIMIT\Desktop\2018-03-04_0206.swf) to the video, upload it to this documentation folder or maybe upload it to Youtube...

 [![Sitecore Hackathon Video Embedding Alt Text](https://img.youtube.com/vi/EpNhxW4pNKk/0.jpg)](https://www.youtube.com/watch?v=EpNhxW4pNKk)

+## Module Future scope

+Our team will further work to implement more features at a later stage.
+We will enable switching Content Explorer to a different Sitecore site, select Context language.
+We will extend sitemap node data to show more information (i.e. workflow state, author, publishing state, etc).